joz95/bc_urlCat/README.md

 Show categorization for given URL.

 2. URL file categorization:
-Show categorization for each URL inside the provided URL file.
+Show categorization for each URL in file.
 URLs in file must be one per line.

 3. URL crawl and categorize:
 Show categorization for given URL and related categories from URLs contained